MichaelKim/lyra/README.md

 - Uncontrolled to controlled component warning
   - On song item edit, switching focus for the first time

+Youtube:

+- New sidebar item: "YouTube"
+- Two modes:
+  - Search
+    - Shows search bar and list of search results
+    - Click on a result to play it
+  - Playing
+    - Streams a youtube song
+    - Option to add to library

 Long term features:

 - Playlists